Skip to Content

 • Lip balm- This is particularly important for travel in cold, dry climates where chapped lips are common.

 • Q-tips- Pack a small travel sized bag.
+You can always buy more when you run out.

 Space Saving Tip: I know the above list looks like a lot of stuff to pack.
 Luckily each item is pretty small.
 To save space, take all items out of their original packaging.
 If something comes packed in a hard case, repack it in a soft bag so it takes up less room.
 Only carry the amount you need.
 If you’re on a long trip, carry a one month supply and re-stock as you run out.
 For example, if you’re traveling for a year, you don’t need to pack a years supply of sunblock from home.
 Just pack a small tube.
 Most of these items can be purchased wherever in the world you are traveling.
-All of your toiletries, first aid gear, and grooming equipment should only take up around 1 liter of space in your pack.
+All of your toiletries, first aid gear, and grooming equipment should only take up around 1-2 liters of space in your pack.

 For more help, check out my guide: How to Pack Toiletries into a Carry-On Friendly Bag.